dcsan/imagen/output-3.md

 [X]
 [X]

-## establishing-shot-criminals-lair-laid
+## aerial-criminals-lair-deep-mountains
-> [Establishing shot: the criminal's lair, laid deep in the mountains, shot from above from a helicopter. bats are flying out of the windows. dark and foggy background. dusky sky approaching sunset]
+> [Aerial shot of the criminal's lair deep in the mountains.
+Bats are flying out of the windows.
+Dark and foggy background.
+Dusky sky approaching sunset]